Shedding vertices of vertex decomposable graphs: Vertex Decomposable Constructions

 Note that if $\widetilde{G}$ is the graph obtained from $G$ by appending cliques with $k_1 = \cdots = k_n = 2$, then $\widetilde{G}$ is isomorphic to the clique-whiskered graph $G^\pi$ using the clique partition $\pi = \{\{x_1\},\{x_2\},\ldots,\{x_n\}\}$.

-Cook and Nagel (\cite[Theorem 3.3]{CN}) showed that for any graph $G$ and any clique partition $\pi$ of $G$, the graph $G^\pi$ is always vertex decomposable.
-Like the previous construction, any graph constructed via this method gives a positive answer to Question \ref{VDconjecture}.
+Cook and Nagel (\cite[Theorem 3.3]{CN}) showed that for any graph $G$ and any clique partition $\pi$ of $G$, the graph $G^\pi$ is always pure vertex decomposable.
+Like the previous construction, any graph constructed via this method has ${\rm Shed}(G)$ as a dominating set.

 \begin{theorem} Let $G$ be a graph with clique partition $\pi$.
-The vertex decomposable graph $G^\pi$ has the property that ${\rm Shed}(G^\pi)$ is a dominating set. \end{theorem}
+The pure vertex decomposable graph $G^\pi$ has the property that ${\rm Shed}(G^\pi)$ is a dominating set. \end{theorem}

 \begin{proof} If $\pi = \{W_1,\ldots,W_t\}$, then the vertex set of $G^\pi$ is $\{x_1,\ldots,x_n,w_1,\ldots,w_t\}$.
 Every vertex $x_i$ belongs to some clique $W_j$.
 So, in $G^\pi$, the vertex $x_i$ is adjacent to $w_j$.
 By construction, $w_j$ is adjacent only to the vertices of $W_j$, and since $W_j$ is a clique, $w_j$ is a simplicial vertex.
 Thus by Lemma \ref{SimplicialShedding}, $x_i \in N(w_j) \subseteq {\rm Shed} (G^\pi)$.
 Thus $\{x_1,\ldots,x_n\} \subseteq {\rm Shed}(G^\pi)$, and this subset forms a dominating set. \end{proof}